How To Wax A Bike Chain- A Complete Waxing Guide

 How To Wax A Bike Chain

-So let’s break down the steps that you need to follow.
+Let’s break down the steps that you need to follow.

 Bicycle Chain

-1. Removing Your Bike’s Chain
+1. Begin By Removing Your Bike’s Chain

 First, you will need to remove your bike’s chain by using the pliers that we mentioned earlier.
 It is a good idea to place all the chain links in a box to make sure that you don’t lose any one of them.

-2. Cleaning The Chain
+2. Now Clean The Chain

 Before you start waxing, you need to make sure that your chain is clean and does not have any external debris, dirt, or dust.
-Even if you are waxing your new chain, it is important to remember that it will have factory grease on it which you need to remove in order to wax your chain.
+Even if you are waxing your new chain, it is important to remember that it will have factory grease on it which you need to remove to wax your chain.

-In order to clean your old chain, you can put it in boiled water.
+To clean your old chain, you can put it in boiled water.
 This will remove the old wax.
 Then clean and dry it with a cloth to make sure that there are no particles left on it and that it is completely dry before putting on the new wax.

-3. Heating Up Your Cooker
+3. Start Heating Up Your Cooker

 It will take some time for the wax, so one way to be efficient can be to switch on the cooker before you take off the chain.
 It will save some time as by the time you are done cleaning, the wax will also be ready for use.